 Harry William Oliver was born in Thame in 1889 and baptised at St Mary’s church on 25th July 1889.
 His parents were Amos Oliver and Elizabeth (nee Joiner) Oliver who had married at St Mary’s Church in July the previous year.
 They had four further children, Sydney Fred, Elise Maude, Albert James, and Emily May.

-In 1911 the family were living at 12 Park Street, but Harry, age 21, was a fireman for the Hampstead electric light company and living in London.
+In 1911 the family were living at 12 Park Street, but Harry, age 21, was a fireman for the Hampstead electric light company, living with his uncle and aunt in West Hampstead, London.

 The Thame Remembers Cross was delivered to Tyne Cot Memorial, Ypres, Belgium on 30th October 2015 by Richard Bowdrey